-Seeking a water well in 1894, Corsicana discovered an oilfield and became the richest town in Texas.
+Drilling for water in 1894, Corsicana discovered an oilfield and became the richest town in Texas.

-In the summer of 1894, town leaders of Corsicana, Texas, hired a contractor to drill a water well on 12th Street found oil instead.
-The town’s oilfield discovery launched the first Texas oil boom — seven years before a more famous discovery at Spindletop Hill, 230 miles southeast.
+In the summer of 1894, town leaders of Corsicana, Texas, hired a contractor to drill a water well on 12th Street, but the driller found oil instead.
+The town’s oilfield discovery launched the first Texas oil boom — seven years before a far more famous gusher at Spindletop Hill, 230 miles southeast.

 Corsicana’s first oil well produced less than three barrels of oil a day, but it quickly transformed the sleepy agricultural town into a petroleum and industrial center.
 The discovery launched industries, including service companies and manufacturers of the newly invented rotary drilling rig.